abhineshchandra1234/WeatherForecast/README.md

 - Weather Forecast App
 - It will tell the weather of the locations in the US
 - Users can enter a new city and also bookmark thier city
-- It will show whether data for the current week
+- It will show weather data for the current week

 ---